 The advantage of this method is that the parent feels that the subjects they believe are most important are covered thoroughly.
 This method also allows the family to choose textbooks, field trips, and classes that fit their needs and interests.

-Please follow this link if you want to join our facebook support group, currently we have 47 families from all over UK.
+Please follow this link if you want to join our facebook support group, currently we have over a hundred families from all over UK.

 It is narrated from Imām °Alī (as): “The hearts of youngsters are like uncultivated ground, it accepts whatever is strewn on it.